 What is Georgia Gwinnett College's acceptance rate?

-✅ Georgia Gwinnett College's acceptance rate is 94%.
+✅ The acceptance rate for Georgia Gwinnett College is 94%.

 What is the early decision acceptance rate at Georgia Gwinnett College?